alfazzafashion/small-SEO-tools/README.md

 # crispy-enigma
-How to simplify and to be able to scrape many url's at the same time
+## Question : How to simplify this to be able to scrape many url's at the same time